mbrav/mbrav.github.io/_posts/writing/2019-03-26-is-there-a-problem.markdown

 [^11]: Arendt, p.
 225.
 [^12]: Arendt, p.
 224, footnote 3.
 [^13]: Contrary to Nietzsche, Arendt would not go as far as saying that factual truths are ‘arbitrary’ and therefore completely unfounded.
 Arendt’s stance would entail that factual truths derived on ‘right opinions’ can have their place in politics, but these must not be deemed fully clarified elements either:
-*“[F]actual truth must inform opinions, but these truths, though they are never obscure, are not transparent either, and it is in their very nature to withstand further elucidation, as it is in the nature of light to withstand enlightenment.”* (Arendt, p.
+*“Factual truth must inform opinions, but these truths, though they are never obscure, are not transparent either, and it is in their very nature to withstand further elucidation, as it is in the nature of light to withstand enlightenment.”* (Arendt, p.
 238)
 [^14]: Arendt, p.
 255.
 [^15]: Arendt, p.
 233.
 [^16]: Arendt, p.
 236.